earth-mover/icechunk/docs/docs/faq.md

 Another motivation for Icechunk was the success of [Kerchunk](https://github.com/fsspec/kerchunk/).
 The Kerchunk project showed that it was possible to map many existing archival formats (e.g. HDF5, NetCDF, GRIB) to the Zarr data model without actually rewriting any bytes, by creating "virtual" Zarr datasets referencing binary chunks inside other files.
 Doing this at scale requires tracking millions of "chunk references."
-Icechunk's storage model enables allows for these virtual chunks to be stored seamlessly alongside native Zarr chunks.
+Icechunk's storage model allows for these virtual chunks to be stored seamlessly alongside native Zarr chunks.

 Finally, Icechunk provides a universal I/O layer for cloud object storage, implementing numerous performance optimizations designed to accelerate data-intensive applications.